jouros/Hashivault/README.md

 In this demo lab I will focus on Kubernetes integration for Hashicorp Vault, this is not production ready deployment e.g. secrets persistent storage is not configured.

-This demo is installed on WSL2
+This demo is installed on WSL2 and I'll restart Vault every time I continue, so Tokens etc. will recreated every time.

+I have deployed Hashivault with Ubuntu cloud init and it create 'vault' regular user account for all localhost root token Vault admin operations.
+For remote management I use Approle Token with limited permissions, I'll call that 'DevOps admin' user or host.
+Third 'user' is Kubernetes which has 'read only' permissions for 'DevOps admin' secrets.

-Ubuntu cloud init will deploy Hashi vault and 'vault' regular user account.
-For Ansible I have deployed 'management' user account with sudo, example below:
+For Ansible I have deployed 'management' user account with sudo, see example below:

 ```text
 management@hashivault:~$ sudo su